yuniko-software/minecraft-mcp-server/README.md

 Make sure Minecraft game is running and the world is opened to LAN.
 Then start Claude Desktop application and the bot should join the game.

-It could take some time for Claude Desktop to boot the MCP server.
+**It could take some time for Claude Desktop to boot the MCP server**.
 The marker that the server has booted successfully:

 <img width="885" height="670" alt="image" src="https://github.com/user-attachments/assets/ccbb42f8-6544-462c-8ac1-8af13ddfcddd" />